ctu-mrs/ctu-mrs.github.io/docs/system/index.md

 ---
 layout: default
-title: The UAV system
+title: The UAV System
 nav_order: 3
 has_children: true
 ---

-# The UAV system
+# The UAV System